hongtao021022/hongtao021022.github.io/_pages/about.md

   *Business Assistant for the China International Fair for Trade in Services (2021 - 2023)*
   - Coordinated with regional leaders, introduced Hong Kong trade policies, and managed on-site exhibitors.

+- **Guoxin Securities Co., Ltd. Beijing Branch** *Internship in Sales Department, Jul 2023 - Oct 2023*
+ - Assisting the general manager of the sales department in statistics of sales data, analyzing performance output and other comprehensive operational work.
+ - Completing departmental personnel and administrative affairs, including daily document processing, talent recruitment and other administrative and personnel-related work; and
+ - Participate in campus recruitment and establish contact with university student organizations; complete other matters assigned by the leadership.

 ---

 ## Publications

+- **On working**
+  *Three-Dimensional UAV Path Planning in Urban Environments Based on an Improved Parrot Optimization Algorithm*
+  - This is under revision and excepted to be published as SCI paper in this year.
+  - After my series studies in data science ,I choose to make a trial in algorithms.

+- **Mathematical Model**
+  *Design of Investment Risk Control Model for Securities Market Based on Market Factors*
+  - This is one of the works which we completed during the Mathematical Model competitions.

+- **Conference Papers**
-1. **"NFT Popularity -- Digital Artwork and Baudrillard's Theory of Consumption Alienation"**
+1. *"NFT Popularity -- Digital Artwork and Baudrillard's Theory of Consumption Alienation"**
-   - *6th International Conference on Economic Management and Green Development (2022)*
+   - 6th International Conference on Economic Management and Green Development (2022)*

-2. **"Is Democracy Equal to the Right to Vote? -- An Analysis of Substantive and Procedural Democracy in the U.S."**
+2. *"Is Democracy Equal to the Right to Vote? -- An Analysis of Substantive and Procedural Democracy in the U.S."**
-   - *PESD 2022 International Academic Conference (2022)*
+   - PESD 2022 International Academic Conference (2022)*

-3. **"The Process of Financialization in the Industrialized Economies: In the Perspective of the Credit-Money System"**
+3. *"The Process of Financialization in the Industrialized Economies: In the Perspective of the Credit-Money System"**
-   - *2nd International Conference on Economy and Finance, Enterprise Reform, and Marketing Research (2024)*
+   - 2nd International Conference on Economy and Finance, Enterprise Reform, and Marketing Research (2024)*

 ---